neo4j-field/aura-api-playbook/README.md

 ## Step 3: Export an Existing Snapshot from the Aura Console

-Aura automatically takes snapshots every hour, so a recent snapshot is already available — there is no need to trigger a new one.
+Aura automatically takes snapshots every hour, so a recent snapshot is already available.
+There is no need to trigger a new one.

 ### 3a: Identify and Download the Snapshot